georgezywang/MaskCoco/README.md

 Wave Image   |  mask :-------------------------:|:-------------------------:
 ![Alt text](images/001_rgb.png "Wave Image")  |  ![Alt text](images/001_gt.png "Mask")

-which can both be found in the images folder.
+The wave image is the original image to be segmented, and the mask captures the wave.
+These images can both be found in the images folder.

 To play with this demo, run the following:
 ```